LouieAdamian/G-Code-simulator/README.md

 # G-Code-simulator
-Digitaly run Gcode for time esitmate and issue detection
+digitally run Gcode for time esitmate and issue detection